 If the delivery was uncomplicated and the neonate is alert and healthy, the neonate can be brought to the mother for feeding immediately.
 Successful breastfeeding is enhanced by putting the neonate to the breast as soon as possible after delivery.
-Spitting mucus after feeding is common (because gastroesophageal smooth muscle is lax) but should subside within 48 h.
-If spitting mucus or emesis persists past 48 h or if vomit is bilious, complete evaluation of the upper GI and respiratory tracts is needed to detect congenital GI anomalies.
+Spitting mucus after feeding is common (because gastroesophageal smooth muscle is lax) but should subside within 48 hours.
+If spitting mucus or emesis persists past 48 hours or if vomit is bilious, complete evaluation of the upper gastrointestinal (GI) and respiratory tracts is needed to detect congenital GI anomalies.

 Nutritional recommendations are generally not evidence-based.
 Requirements for vitamins depend on the source of nutrition (eg, breast milk vs standard infant formula), maternal dietary factors, and daily intake.